Edwardsleo/cisco-kubeflow-starter-pack/apps/computer-vision/object-detection/onprem/pipeline/README.md

 ## <a name='Prerequisites'></a>**Prerequisites**

 * UCS machine with [Kubeflow](https://www.kubeflow.org/) 1.0 installed
-* S3 bucket with appropriate permissions
+* S3 bucket with read/write permissions

 ## <a name='AWSSetup'></a>**S3 Bucket Layout**